wacncontent/CustomizeTool/removeCommentOutput2/includes/iot-hub-process-d2c-cloud-csharp.md

 3. Search for **WindowsAzure.ServiceBus**, click **Install**, and accept the terms of use.
 This downloads, installs, and adds a reference to the [Azure Service Bus NuGet package](https://www.nuget.org/packages/WindowsAzure.ServiceBus), with all its dependencies.

-4. Search for **Windows Azure Service Bus Event Hub - EventProcessorHost**, click **Install**, and accept the terms of use.
+4. Search for **Microsoft Azure Service Bus Event Hub - EventProcessorHost**, click **Install**, and accept the terms of use.
 This downloads, installs, and adds a reference to the [Azure Service Bus Event Hub - EventProcessorHost NuGet package](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus.EventProcessorHost), with all its dependencies.

 5. Right-click the **ProcessDeviceToCloudMessages** project, click **Add**, and then click **Class**.
 Name the new class **StoreEventProcessor**, and then click **OK** to create the class.